mehfuzh/AutoBox/_posts/2011-11-03-getting-started.markdown

 	Container.Init();

+However it is possible to specify assembly explictly.
+For example:
+	Container.Init(Resolve.FromCurrentAssembly);
+Similarly, you can do:
+	Container.Init(Resolve.From(<You assembly>));

 Here to mention that AutoBox is a convention based tool, it means IAccountService will search for AccountService class that implements it.